bri25yu/march/README.md

 The models are optimized using AdamW using 90% old gradient in the gradient exponential moving average (EMA) and 95% old hessian approximiation in the hessian approximation EMA (equivalently 10% new gradient and 5% new hessian approx).
 We use a constant learning rate schedule and a learning rate value of 1e-4.

-The models are trained in BF16, with exceptions noted otherwise.
+The models are trained in BF16.

+We follow the scaling law fitting approach of Kaplan et al, 2020 (https://arxiv.org/pdf/2001.08361.pdf).

 </details>